6-4 New Mexico Hatch Chile - NOT AVAILABLE 2025

 The Sugar Rush Peach is an aji-type pepper.
 It starts off sweet and fruity with notes of apricot, peach, and citrus, but finishes with a surprising heat.
 Sugar Rush Peach peppers are somewhat milder than a habanero.
 Peppers are about 3" long and a bright peach color when ripe.
 This pepper is productive and high yielding and grows 4-5' tall.
 It has a long season, producing peppers right up until frost.
 We start our aji seeds EARLY so that they have months of grow-time in our greenhouse before they make their way to your garden.
 This is a great pepper for spicy salsas and hot sauces.

-Sweet Apple - Limited Quantity!
+Sweet Apple - NOT AVAILABLE 2025

 The Sweet Apple Pepper is a heart-shaped chili pepper.
 Its fruits grow 3-4 inches long; they have a thick, juicy flesh and ripen to a bright, dark red.
 Plants are very productive and disease resistant.
 A very sweet chili pepper ideal for all types of cooking.
 Use sweet apple peppers in place of bell peppers, for small stuffed peppers, or for sweeter sauces.

-Sweet Scorpion - Limited Quantity!
+Sweet Scorpion - NOT AVAILABLE 2025

 The Sweet Scorpion pepper is a scorpion variety from grower Sandra Tipton.
 Most scorpion types have a floral flavor with superhot heat; this variation is fruitier and sweeter!

-Thai Chili (Red Vesuvius) - NOT AVAILABLE 2024
+Thai Chili (Red Vesuvius) - NOT AVAILABLE 2025

 These small, fiery peppers grow point-up.
 Their flavor is spicy and nutty, and their pungency makes them perfect for stir-fries and other Asian-inspired dishes.
 Use fresh or dry.
 These pepper plants are short and bushy, making them perfect for pots or for container gardening.

-Thai Chili (Full Moon) - NOT AVAILABLE 2024
+Thai Chili (Full Moon) - NOT AVAILABLE 2025

 These prolific chilis ripen to a bright orange.
 They have a medium-hot heat blended with a surprising sweetness.
 These Thai peppers are a wonderful addition to sauces and salads.

-Thai Chili (Orange Long)
+Thai Chili (Orange Long) - NOT AVAILABLE 2025

 Long Thai chili plants are short in stature and perfect for container gardening.
 The peppers themselves are palm length, mild-medium heat, and orange in color.
 These chilis are perfect for Asian-inspired stir-fries.

-Tibetan Lhasa - NOT AVAILABLE 2024
+Tibetan Lhasa - NOT AVAILABLE 2025

 Tibetan Lhasa peppers are widely grown in Tibet, where they are made into a spicy sauce and featured in a variety of dishes and condiments.
 Plants bear heavy sets of fragrant, flavorful chiles that ripen to a rich, deep red early in the season, and keep producing for long extended harvesting.